mre/cargo-inspect/README.md

 ## Known issues

 As of now, this is a very fragile tool.
-If it fails, it ~~might~~ will produce horrible error messages.
+If it fails, it ~~might~~ will produce horrible output.
 You have been warned.
+That said, it won't eat your code, of course. :blush:

 ## License